Dreamer2819/DoSer/README.md

 # DoSer
-DoSer is an Educational dosing tool taht helps you see how a simple dos works.
+DoSer is an Educational dosing tool that helps you see how a simple dos works.
 FOR EDUCATIONAL PURPOSES ONLY.
 IF ANY HARM IS DONE USING THIS TOOL THE CREATOR IS NOT RESPONSIBLE
+###### Created by Nick Siachos

 # Make DoSer Better